The Gut-Healing Condiment You Need For All Your Summer Food (And How To Make It)

 Quality condiments can elevate your barbecue experience to the next level.
 When it comes to topping those burgers and dogs (both herbivore-friendly and omnivore varieties), go for top-notch flavor and superfood ingredients that add extra health benefits.

 Want to maintain a healthy gut this summer?
 Sauerkraut is the best condiment for supporting gut health.
 That’s because fermented foods like sauerkraut are filled with probiotics that are great for your microbiome—plus it adds a sophisticated pickled note to summer dishes from hot dogs to burgers to salads.

-Aside from keeping digestion regular (which is helpful when you’re traveling and out of your routine), probiotics in fermented foods can help maintain strong immune system function to ward off summer colds and foster clear gut-brain communication and stable mental function.
+Aside from keeping digestion regular (which is helpful when you’re traveling and out of your routine), probiotics in fermented foods can help maintain strong immune system function to ward off summer colds and foster clear gut-brain communication1 and stable mental function.
 That’s key when it comes to listening to those "gut feelings" you get about what you see and the people you meet during your summer adventures.
-Studies have even suggested that eating more fermented foods may reduce social anxiety.
+Studies have even suggested2 that eating more fermented foods may reduce social anxiety.

 How to shop for quality sauerkraut.

 Not all sauerkrauts are created equal.
 Many of the shelf-stable products you’ll find, for example, have been pasteurized, which kills those beneficial bugs.
 Shop the refrigerated section instead and choose one that comes in a glass bottle or vented pouch.
 Store it in the fridge and be careful not to leave it out too long in the heat.

 DIY with this gut-healing sauerkraut recipe.